dardisco/mp/README.md

 # mp
-This is an EMCACS package.
+This is an EMACS package.
-See the .pdf for details on this package.
+See mp.pdf for details on this package.